 This is a wonderful way to use up odds and ends in your crisper drawer.

-Any combination of the following, washed and prepared, then cut into similar-sized chunks:
+Any combination of the following, washed and peeled (if necessary), then cut into similar-sized chunks:

 winter squash (acorn, butternut, Hubbard, buttercup, etc.)